-\paragraph{Value Function Approximation} The value-based approach estimates the value function of the optimal policy, often without defining an explicit policy and instead, extracting this implicit policy from the value function, $\pi(a|s) \propto Q(s,a)$.
-Typically, these Q-learning \citep{Watkins1989Qlearning, watkins1992q} methods utilize approximate dynamic programming using the Bellman (expectation) equations \citep{bellman1957dynamic}, a set of recursive definitions of the value functions, and often leveraging the theorem of policy iteration \citep{Sutton2018RL} (see Figure \ref{fig:policyiteration}).
+\paragraph{Value Function Approximation} A value-based approach for RL estimates the value function to approximate the optimal policy.
+Hence, value-based solutions often do not define an explicit policy and instead, use an implicit policy computed using the value function, $\pi(a|s) \propto Q(s, a)$.
+These Q-learning methods \cite{Watkins1989Qlearning, watkins1992q} utilize approximate dynamic programming by applying the concept of policy iterations, as shown in Figure \ref{fig:policyiteration}, with the Bellman (expectation) equations \cite{bellman1957dynamic}, a set of recursive definitions of the value functions.

-To briefly cover the theoretical foundation for the convergence of such methods, we define the Bellman backup operator $\mathcal{B}_\pi$ on our value function estimate $Q$ such that $Q = \mathcal{B}_\pi Q$ is equivalent to Equation \ref{equation: bellman equation}.
-By iteratively applying the Bellman backup operator $\mathcal{B}_\pi$, as it can be shown that $\mathcal{B}_\pi$ is a contraction mapping and by the Banach fixed-point theorem, $Q$ is guaranteed to converge to a unique fixed point that corresponds to the true Q-function $Q_\pi$ for the policy $\pi$ \citep{Sutton2018RL}.
+We define the Bellman backup operator $\mathcal{B}_\pi$ on our value function estimate $Q$ such that $Q = \mathcal{B}_\pi Q$ is equivalent to Equation \ref{equation: bellman equation}.
+By iteratively applying the Bellman backup operator $\mathcal{B}_\pi$, $\mathcal{B}_\pi$ is shown to be a contraction mapping, thereby according to the Banach fixed-point theorem, $Q$ is guaranteed to converge to a unique fixed point that corresponds to the true Q-function $Q_\pi$ for the policy $\pi$ \cite{Sutton2018RL}.

-By employing an optimal (implicit) policy denoted as $\pi^{*}(a|s) = \delta(\argmax_{a\in A} Q(s,a))$, the need for policy evaluation can be circumvented, which scales poorly with the state-action space.
+By employing an optimal (implicit) policy denoted as $\pi^{*}(a|s) = \delta(\argmax_{a\in A} Q(s, a))$, the need for policy evaluation, a process that scales poorly with the state-action space, can be circumvented.
 This approach, known as value iteration, leverages the Bellman optimality equation in the form of the Bellman backup $\mathcal{B}_{\pi}$ to minimize the Bellman residual error.